Top 22 World’s Biggest And Largest Container Ships in 2024

 This cargo ship was the first of the eleven Second Generation Maersk Triple E-class containers.
 Built by Daewoo Shipbuilding and Marine Engineering, it is the second container ship to surpass the 20,000 TEU mark with a capacity of 20,568 TEU.

-Although the official capacity rating of the ship was set to 19,630 TEU, Maersk Line successfully modified the design resulting in the breaking of the 20,000 TEU mark.
+Although the ship’s official capacity rating was set to 19,630 TEU, Maersk Line successfully modified the design, breaking the 20,000 TEU mark.

 The Danish container shipping major Maersk Line has ownership rights over the ultra-large container vessel (ULCV), while the A.P.Moller-Maersk Group operates it.